chef/chef-web-docs/chef_master/source/chef_overview.rst

      - The Chef Infra Server acts as a hub of information.
 Cookbooks and policy settings are uploaded to the Chef Infra Server by users from workstations.
 (Policy settings may also be maintained from the Chef Infra Server itself, via the Chef management console web user interface.)

        The Chef Infra Client accesses the Chef Infra Server from the node on which it's installed to get configuration data, performs searches of historical Chef Infra Client run data, and then pulls down the necessary configuration data.
 After a Chef Infra Client run is finished, the Chef Infra Client uploads updated run data to the Chef Infra Server.

-       Chef management console is the user interface for the Chef Infra Server.
-It is used to manage data bags, attributes, run-lists, roles, environments, and cookbooks, and also to configure role-based access for users and groups.
    * - .. image:: ../../images/icon_chef_supermarket.svg
           :width: 100px
           :align: center